react-native-toolkit/rex-state/README.md

 > Try this example directly in [CodeSandbox](https://codesandbox.io/s/rex-state-counter-8cubi)

-> You can follow this pattern without rex-state too since `useRex` hook is built only to simplify managing large state objects
+> Since `useRex` hook is built only to simplify managing large state objects.
+You can follow this pattern without rex-state too!

 ## Centralized state management with Rex State